 Become a SRoL Volunteer

 Spring Reins of Life is a VOLUNTEER RUN ORGANIZATION.
 Our executive board, advisory boards, committees, event staff and farm help are all 100% volunteers.
-We chose to do this in our early stages so that nearly 90% of our fundraising efforts can go directly toward EAP programming costs for veterans and youth who are survivors or severe trauma.
+We chose to do this in our early stages so that the majority of our fundraising efforts can go directly toward EAP programming costs for veterans and youth who are survivors of moderate to severe trauma.
 If you would like to be a part of our SRoL Team Posse we welcome you to join The Herd.
 Below are some categories in which we are always open to adding support and elbow grease.
 As the saying goes…”it really does take a village!”
 Thank you for your interest in Spring Reins of Life (SRoL).

 Farm Volunteers (Barn/Farm Work & Horse Care):